graywolf336/CasinoSlots/README.md

 * Fixed players with create managed permissions see the commands they are allowed
 * Fixed players being able to toggle if a slot is enabled or not even if they didn't have permission
 * Fixed __/casino set__ being open to all players.
-* Fixed a NPE when an Explosion had null blocks
+* Fixed a NPE when an Explosion had no blocks
-* Fixed permissions not working correctly, now you can give players casinoslots.create.managed.<type> and they'll be able to create that type
+* Fixed permissions not working correctly, now you can give players casinoslots.create.managed.<type> and they'll be able to create that type (http://dev.bukkit.org/server-mods/casino-slots/pages/info/permissions/)

 ### Update: 2.5.2 ###
 * Fixed the stats.yml file being over wrote each restart/reload